Kenn's makeshift office in Paris

 And I loved it!

-While I did manage to scrape up a handful of small clients along the way, I was sadly earning under 10k per year – which might be ok if I lived in low-cost Thailand.
+While I did manage to scrape up a handful of small clients along the way, I was sadly earning under 10k per year — which might work in Thailand.
 But this is pricey New York.

 After a few years living on Long Island and then a few more in Manhattan, my savings depleted, my credit card debt mounted, and I was feeling the pinch.